You can’t deny the urge! It’s time to move up in your craft. Period!

 At the same time, the perfect lathes which you can get as benchtop include JET JWL-1221VS wood lathe and Grizzly Industrial T25926.

-Because of their ease and ergonomics, RIKON midi lathe and WEN 34027 make perfect choices for beginners.
+Because of their ease and ergonomics, RIKON VSR Midi lathe and WEN 34027 make perfect choices for beginners.